scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 information on current promotions in stores in the given region, and commodity price statistics, we developed a machine learning model that is able to:

-1. Predict which groceries the consumer will want to buy again or will try to buy for the first time, as well as which store(s) (within the area they usually shop in);
+i.
+Predict which groceries the consumer will want to buy again or will try to buy for the first time, as well as which store(s) (within the area they usually shop in);
-2. Create a smart shopping list by providing the consumer with a weekly shopping list customized based on their purchase history and known preferences.
+ii.
+Create a smart shopping list by providing the consumer with a weekly shopping list customized based on their purchase history and known preferences.

-This list also includes recommendations regarding the optimal quantity of each product suggested and the store(s)
+This list also includes recommendations regarding the optimal quantity of every product suggested and the store(s)
 where these products are to be purchased.
 We also calculated the consumer's optimal weekly commute using the generalized commercial traveler algorithm (see Figure :ref:`circuit`).